openmm/openmm/docs-source/usersguide/library.rst

   computation, allowing the CPU to do other work.
 If it is set to “false”, CUDA will spin-lock while the GPU is working.
 Setting it to "false" can improve performance slightly, but also prevents the CPU from doing anything else while the GPU is working.
+* CudaDeterministicForces: In some cases, the CUDA platform may compute forces in ways that are not fully deterministic (typically differing in what order a set of numbers get added together).
+This means that if you compute the forces twice for the same particle positions, there may be tiny differences in the results.
+In most cases this is not a problem, but certain algorithms depend on forces being exactly reproducible to the last bit.
+If you set this property to "true", it will instead do these calculations in a way that produces fully deterministic results, at the cost of a small decrease in performance.

 The CUDA Platform also supports parallelizing a simulation across multiple GPUs.
 To do that, set the CudaDeviceIndex property to a comma separated list of